New Brunswick New Democratic Party: Decline (2019–present)

-In May 2022, ahead of two by-elections in which the NDP failed to nominate candidates, the CBC reported that Thomason had lost a non-binding confidence vote on the executive council.
-Several weeks later, on June 14, Thomason announced that due to internal dissension he was resigning the leadership, reluctantly, with effect from June 28.
+In May 2022, ahead of two by-elections in which the NDP failed to nominate candidates, the CBC reported that Thomason had lost a non-binding confidence vote by the party's executive council.
+Several weeks later, on 14 June, Thomason announced that due to internal dissension he was resigning the leadership, reluctantly, with effect from 28 June.
 A longstanding party member from Saint John, Alex White, was subsequently named interim leader, with a party convention expected to choose a new leader in July.
+According to a newsletter released by the party in May 2023, plans were changed, with a convention scheduled for 30 September 2023.
+However, as only one candidate registered, interim leader Alex White was acclaimed the party's new permanent leader on 11 August.
+In the October 2024 election, which returned a new Liberal government, the NDP ran 23 candidates for the 49 seats.
+Although the party finished in third place in several ridings, they were reduced to fourth place overall, with 1.3 per cent of the provincial vote, easily eclipsed by the Green Party as the province's third party.